leesei/leesei.github.io/src/content/post/javascript-notes.md

 `class` keyword from ES6 is a syntactic sugar that _simulates class inheritance_.
 It still add stuffs to the prototype chain under the hood but it encourages wrongful assumptions for developers from other background so is considered harmful.

-[Prototypal Object-Oriented Programming using JavaScript · An A List Apart Article](http://alistapart.com/article/prototypal-object-oriented-programming-using-javascript) !important, why mimicking class inheritance is bad
+[Prototypal Object-Oriented Programming using JavaScript · An A List Apart Article](http://alistapart.com/article/prototypal-object-oriented-programming-using-javascript) ❗!important, why mimicking class inheritance is bad
 [Is “Class” In ES6 The New “Bad” Part? — Medium](https://medium.com/@rajaraodv/is-class-in-es6-the-new-bad-part-6c4e6fe1ee65#.gs5tzbzfg)

 [Classical Inheritance in JavaScript](http://javascript.crockford.com/inheritance.html)